awsdocs/amazon-sagemaker-developer-guide/doc_source/data-parallel-use-api.md

 ## Use the Data Parallel Library with SageMaker's Python SDK<a name="data-parallel-use-python-skd-api"></a>

 To use SageMaker's distributed data parallel library, you must create a training script for one of the supported frameworks and launch the training job using the SageMaker Python SDK\.
-To learn how you can incorporate the library into a training script, see [Modify Your Training Script to Use SageMaker's Distributed Model Parallel Library](model-parallel-customize-training-script.md)\.
+To learn how you can incorporate the library into a training script, see [Modify Your Training Script Using SageMaker's Distributed Model Parallel Library](model-parallel-customize-training-script.md)\.
 The library API documentation is located in the SageMaker Python SDK\.
 See SageMaker's [data parallel API documentation](https://sagemaker.readthedocs.io/en/stable/api/training/smd_data_parallel.html)\.

 SageMaker supports the following training environment configurations:
 + You can use a prebuilt TensorFlow or PyTorch container\.
 + You can customize SageMaker prebuilt containers or extend them to handle any additional functional requirements for your algorithm or model that the prebuilt SageMaker Docker image doesn't support\.
 For an example of how you can extend a pre\-built container, see [Extend a Prebuilt Container](https://docs.aws.amazon.com/sagemaker/latest/dg/prebuilt-containers-extend.html)\.

-  To extend a pre\-built container, or adapt your own container to use the library, you must the following Pytorch 1\.6\.0 or TensorFlow 2\.3\.1 GPU general framework base\-images:
+  To extend a pre\-built container, or adapt your own container to use the library, you must use one of the PyTorch or TensorFlow GPU general framework base\-images\.
+The distributed data parallel library is included in all CUDA 11 \(`cu11x`\) TensorFlow 2\.3\.x and PyTorch 1\.6\.x versioned images and later\.
+See [Available Deep Learning Containers Images](https://github.com/aws/deep-learning-containers/blob/master/available_images.md) for a list of available images\.
-  + 763104351884\.dkr\.ecr\.us\-east\-1\.amazonaws\.com/tensorflow\-training:2\.3\.1\-gpu\-py37\-cu110\-ubuntu18\.04
+**Important**
-  + 763104351884\.dkr\.ecr\.us\-east\-1\.amazonaws\.com/pytorch\-training:1\.6\.0\-gpu\-py36\-cu110\-ubuntu18\.04
+It is recommended that you use the image that contains the latest version of TensorFlow or PyTorch to access the most up to date version of the SageMaker distributed data parallel library\.
+All images that include TensorFlow 2\.4\.1 and PyTorch 1\.8\.1 versions and later support EFA instance types \(`ml.p3dn.24xlarge`, `ml.p4d.24xlarge`\)\.

-  For example, if you are using PyTorch 1\.6\.0, your Dockerfile should contain a `FROM` statement similar to the following:
+  For example, if you are using PyTorch 1\.8\.1, your Dockerfile should contain a `FROM` statement similar to the following:

   ```
   # SageMaker PyTorch image
-  FROM 763104351884.dkr.ecr.us-east-1.amazonaws.com/pytorch-training:1.6.0-gpu-py36-cu110-ubuntu18.04
+  FROM 763104351884.dkr.ecr.us-east-1.amazonaws.com/pytorch-training:1.8.1-gpu-py36-cu111-ubuntu18.04

   ENV PATH="/opt/ml/code:${PATH}"